 Sometimes emergencies happen at schools.
 To help everyone remain calm and act quickly in an urgent situation, each school has detailed plans that students and staff practise regularly throughout the year.

 In an emergency, we may communicate with you in a number of ways.

 |Our District has a new emergency message system called SchoolMessenger that can call and text you when there is a major emergency at your child’s school.
 The system is already set up to send you voice messages, but we need your permission to contact you by text.
 Learn about how to sign up to get emergency texts from SchoolMessenger.|

 |In an emergency, school staff will be focused on keeping students safe.
 Schools may share an update on SchoolZone after the emergency is over and everyone is safe.|

-For large-scale emergencies, information may also be shared on the District’s Facebook and Twitter accounts, and through local media.|
+|For major emergencies, information may also be shared on the District’s Facebook and Twitter accounts, and through local media.|

 Most emergencies don’t last long and are resolved before the school day ends.